fairtracks/fairtracks.net/content/markdown/index/index-02-end-users.md

 ---
 title: Overview for End users
 type: relevant_sections
-pages: [topics, standards, services, code]
+pages: [tracks, fair, standards, services, code]
 ---

 The FAIRtracks ecosystems proposes a novel framework for working on harmonized collections of